google/fonts/cc-by-sa/knowledge/modules/using_type_in_ar_and_vr/lessons/type_selection_for_ar_vr/content.md

 Font [weight](/glossary/weight) plays a crucial role when designing for devices with varying resolutions.
 Here, low-resolution headsets pose the greatest challenge, since letterforms tend to get distorted a lot.
 This happens because there are not enough pixels to reproduce essential details.

-- Avoid thin and light weights, as they are harder to render.
+- Avoid thin and light weights, as they’re harder to render.
 - Lighter weights are prone to flicker and vibrations.
-Slight head movements can amplify the flickering, making it hard for the user to read text.
+Slight head movements can amplify the flickering, making it hard for the user to read the text.
 - In outdoor environments, lighter weights tend to blend with the surroundings, reducing legibility.
 - Light type also suffers from rendering issues.
-Overshoots and other important details can be lost, especially in low-resolution screens and smaller sizes.
+[Overshoots](/glossary/overshoot) and other important details can be lost, especially in low-resolution screens and smaller sizes.
 - In AR, the legibility of text depends on its ability to stand out against the background.
 Regular, medium, semibold, and bold weights are a better choice.
 However, this needs to be tested as these weights differ across typefaces.
 - As you move to bolder weights, the counters and apertures start closing and reducing in size, which impacts legibility.
 For example, the reduction of the aperture in a “c” can make it appear like an “o.”
 So, there needs to be a balance between the weight of the strokes and the clarity of spaces within letters.
 - Ultrabold and black weights should be avoided unless they’re used in bigger sizes or have been thoroughly tested.